-We generated cash from an \$8.1 million increase in accounts payable arising from the timing of purchases from, and payments to, our vendors.
-We generated cash of \$1.9 million from a decrease in our accounts receivable due to the receipt of cash from our customers in excess of our sales activity in the three months ended March 31, 2012, and we generated \$1.2 million from an increase in our income tax liability for which payment was due subsequent to March 31, 2012.
-These increases to cash generated by operations were offset by an \$8.8 million increase in our inventories as we elected to take significant positions in certain engines in connection with our sales activities, and we also increased our component purchases in support of our sales activities for 2012.
-We also had other net cash uses of \$0.3 million, none of which were individually significant.
+In addition to the cash generated from net income, we generated cash from a \$4.9 million increase in accounts payable arising from the timing of purchases from, and payments to, our vendors.
+These increases to cash generated by operations were offset by an \$11.2 million increase in our inventories, as we elected to take significant positions in certain engines in connection with our sales activities, and we also increased our component purchases in support of our sales activities for 2012.
+The decrease in cash also resulted from a \$2.3 million increase in accounts receivable due to the increase in our sales volume for which we have not yet collected all of the cash.
+The increase in accounts receivable was due to an increase in 2012 sales, as discussed in "Results of operations - Nine months ended September 30, 2011."
+Other cash used in operating activities was \$0.2 million, none of the components of which were individually significant.